JMendes1995/py_heideltime/README.md

   [not required]
   -----------------------------------------------------------------------------------------------------------------------------------
   -dg, --date_granularity TEXT          - Date granularity
-                                          Options:
+                                          Default: "", meaning that it will consider the highest possible granularity Filter Options:
                                                 - "year" (means that for the date YYYY-MM-DD only the YYYY will be retrieved);
                                                 - "month" (means that for the date YYYY-MM-DD only the YYYY-MM will be retrieved);
-                                                - "day" - (default param.
-Means that for the date YYYY-MM-DD it will retrieve YYYY-MM-DD).
+                                                - "day" - (means that for the date YYYY-MM-DD it will retrieve YYYY-MM-DD).

   -dt, --document_type TEXT             - Type of the document text.
+                                          Default: "News",
                                           Options:
                                                 - "News" for news-style documents - default param;
                                                 - "Narrative" for narrative-style documents (e.g., Wikipedia articles);